StephanGELo/Casting-Agency-API/README.md

     - password:

 - Casting Director
-  - All permissions a Casting Assistant has
+  - All permissions a Casting Assistant has, as mentioned above.
   - Permission to `post:actors` and `delete:actors`
   - Permission to `patch:actors` and `patch:movies`
   - Login info: